j1sk1ss/NIFAT32/README.md

 As you can see, in the modified structure, six fields with a total size of 11 bytes were removed.
 These fields (creation and last accessed time) were excluded in the `embedded` context to save space.
 In embedded systems, creation and last usage timestamps are typically unnecessary due to the program’s specific requirements like:
 - Saving important data without any time check.
 - Reading config data without any time check.
 - Updating data without any time check.
-- etc

 Example of such system can be `CDBMS`, [LittleDB](https://github.com/pouriamoosavi/LittleDB), [EinkPDA](https://github.com/ashtf8/EinkPDA). </br>
 Additionally, `high_bits` and `low_bits` were replaced by a single `cluster` field.
 Historically, splitting addresses into high and low bits was justified by 16-bit target architectures, but our current target supports raw 32-bit numbers.
 The mechanism behind this support is described [here](https://www.reddit.com/r/arduino/comments/i3wl8f/how_do_8_bit_arduinos_handle_32bit_numbers/). </br>